diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Editor Only viewport
-		- It can not be removed
-		- It is not editable in any way, other than hiding/showing it
-		- It is always scaled to fit the world size
-		- It is not serialized
-		- It does not show up in the main UI
-		- It is always in the top of the drawing stack
-		- All game-objects are added to it
-		- It's main purpose is letting the user know which part of the world is in view

-	- Hide the bulk of the configuration of viewports
+	- Hide the bulk of the configuration of viewports in a plus icon button

 	- Sort viewports.
 Sortable list with the viewport-editor-ui elements
+		- Change the viewport drawing order when the UI changes

 	- Complete TODO in keyboard.js